Triangle

 Distance learning students are charged a standard fee, with no differentiation between UK/EU and international students.

-Fees are paid on a pod by pod basis.
-We offer a flexible payment plan, so you could choose to pay for a block of pods at a time, or all of your pods upfront, should you choose to do so.
+Fees are paid on a pod-by-pod basis.
+We offer a flexible payment plan, so you can choose to pay for a block of pods at a time, or all of your pods up-front, as preferred.

 See information on how to fund your masters, including our step-by-step guide.